Sofie's article on how to spend a week in Austria in winter helped me plan my own trip there. – Reader Anubha

 Austria is one of the safest countries for both living and traveling as it has one of the lowest serious crime rates in the world.
 However, pickpocketing and bag snatching is high in areas where there are lots of tourists, such as busy squares and train stations.
 It’s important to take precautions and be alert when you’re out and about.

 Also, for skiers and snowboarders, it’s important to have the correct clothing and equipment.
 There’s a low risk of avalanches, but they do happen.
+Always be sure to follow the safety tips at the resort you're doing your wintersports.

 The use of cash and cards in Austria